ssilverman/TeensyDMX/README.md

    API.
 Alternate start codes can not only be handled, for example, for Text Packets or System Information Packets (SIP), but responses can be sent back to the transmitter, for example for RDM.
-9. The receiver can, if configured to do so, handle BREAK-less packets.
-That is, packets that don't start with a BREAK character.
-This is useful for receiving RDM discovery response packets.

 ### Limitations